openindus/oi-firmware/docs/source/get_started/launch_project.rst

 You can use many libraries written for Arduino or for ESP32.
 Depending on the library, we will have to do small modifications or a full reintegration.

-You can find a lot of Arduino libraries on the official website: https://docs.arduino.cc/libraries/ Most of the time, you can adapt them by adding a CMakeLists.txt file: https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/build-system.html#component-cmakelists-files
+You can find a lot of Arduino libraries on the `official Arduino libraries website <https://docs.arduino.cc/libraries/>`_.
+Most of the time, you can adapt them by adding a `CMakeLists.txt file <https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/build-system.html#component-cmakelists-files>`_.

-You can also find libraries written with esp-idf framework here: https://components.espressif.com/ These libraries can be added to the project using ESP-IDF Component manager: https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/tools/idf-component-manager.html
+You can also find libraries written with esp-idf framework on the `ESP-IDF components website <https://components.espressif.com/>`_.
+These libraries can be added to the project using `ESP-IDF Component manager <https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/api-guides/tools/idf-component-manager.html>`_.